 Hi, I’m Jamie.
-For the past 10 years, it’s been my family’s passion to support food allergy families through simple ideas, positive encouragement, and caring community.
+For the past 10 years, it’s been my family’s passion to make life easier for those with food allergies.

 What’s My Background?

 Since graduating from college 20 years ago with a degree in teaching, I’ve been blessed with many amazing experiences that have helped me support allergy families well here at Milk Allergy Mom.